benaston/NState/readme.md

 Usage:
 --------

-NOTE: the API is currently pretty horrible and is a WIP.
-It will be simplified.
+PLEASE NOTE: this project is unfinished and I realise that the API is currently pretty horrible.

 *Create some state transitions*